 16. What is the timeline for this project?

-Initial work began in 2025 with early supplier engagement and planning.
+2025: early supplier engagement and initial planning.

 There will be no interruption to dialysis treatment as part of this process.